WwZzz/ILStudio/README.md

 # model_name must be in vla and task_name must be in configuration.constants.TASK_CONFIGS
 python train.py --model_name act --task_name example_tasks --output_dir output_dir_path
 ```

+# Overview
+We show the architecture as below:

 # Model
 important APIs from each `vla.algo_name.__init__`